 Students in the Department of Educational Foundations and Literacy may choose to participate in several international study experiences.
-A semester in Sweden gives students an excellent introduction to education in this country.
 Students may also participate in the full range of international study opportunities offered by the Office of International Programs.

 Department middle school faculty members all have public school teaching experience and are qualified teachers who engage regularly in a number of schoolbased programs, conduct in-service workshops and present papers at international, national and state conferences.
-Middle school faculty serve as advisors on several Missouri Department of Elementary and Secondary Education committees
+Middle school faculty serve as advisors on several Missouri Department of Elementary and Secondary Education committees.

 Membership in the Student Missouri State Teachers Association is available to all education students.
-Specialized organizations, the Student Reading Council of the International Reading Association, Association for Childhood Education International, and the Collegiate Middle Level Association, provide aspiring teachers with practical career and professional information.
-UCM also has a chapter of Kappa Delta Pi, a national honorary fraternity.
+Specialized organizations, like the Collegiate Middle Level Association, provide aspiring teachers with practical career and professional information.
+UCM also has a chapter of Kappa Delta Pi and Phi Kappa Phi, both national honorary fraternities.
 In addition, Leading Educator Advocates for Diversity and the Latino Student Union attract diverse students to the teaching profession.